dmreiland/unifi-controller/README.md

 [![](https://images.microbadger.com/badges/image/dmreiland/unifi-controller:mongodb_3.6.svg)](http://microbadger.com/images/dmreiland/unifi-controller:mongodb_3.6 "Get your own image badge on microbadger.com")

+# Running

+It's a Docker container -- just run it like you would any other.

+    docker run -d \
+    -p 22:22 \
+    -p 8080:8080 \
+    -p 8443:8443 \
+    -p 37117:27117 \
+    -p 3478:3478/udp \
+    -v /local/data:/usr/lib/unifi/data \
+    --name unifi dmreiland/unifi-controller:latest

+We assume that you will be persisting your Mongo datastore outside of the container.
+Map it via ``-v``.
+Ports can be remapped to suit your environment.

 # Upgrading MongoDB

 You may not need to upgrade your MongoDB datastore, however, we did.
 Mongo's prescribed upgrade path is to step through __each__ release between the version you are on and the version you intend to upgrade to.
-In our case, we had to upgrade from 2.6 -> 3.0 -> 3.2 -> 3.4 -> 3.6.
+In our case, we had to upgrade from ``2.6 -> 3.0 -> 3.2 -> 3.4 -> 3.6``.

 Upgrading from 3.4 to 3.6 requires the ``featureCompatibilityVersion`` parameter to be set.
 The process for setting this parameter is: